 - Don’t accept cashier/certified checks or money orders.

-- Never provide anyone your personal or financial information (bank account, social security, PayPal, etc.).
+- Never provide anyone with your personal or financial information (bank account, social security, PayPal, etc.).

-- Don’t let an “amazing deals” cloud your better judgement — proceed with caution.
+- Don’t let “amazing deals” cloud your better judgment — proceed with caution.

 - Avoid them all by shopping with Swappa 😉